 - Develop departmental budgets and ensure expenses remain consistent with planned costs.

-• Help to publish op-eds written by CNAS experts.
+- Help publish op-eds written by CNAS experts.

-• Develop and carry out a digital media strategy for CNAS content and the CNAS brand to increase organizational relevance to existing audiences and visibility with new audiences.
+- Develop and execute a digital media strategy for CNAS content and the CNAS brand to increase organizational relevance to existing audiences and visibility with new audiences.

-• Develop strategies for promoting new media, including using in-house created video, podcasts, and graphics to communicate research products.
+- Develop strategies for promoting new media, including video, podcasts, and graphics to communicate research products.

 Event Activities, Congressional Engagement, and other External Partnerships

-• Serve as a primary point of contact for key external partners, including CNAS’ media partnership with the Washington Post and 21st Century Fox and its National Security film series.
+- Serve as a primary point of contact for key external partners, including CNAS’ media partnership with the Washington Post.

-• Actively promote opportunities for CNAS experts to testify and brief Congressional committees and staff; author and publish CNAS’ biweekly Congressional newsletter.
+- Actively promote opportunities for CNAS experts to testify and brief Congressional committees and staff.

 The Center for a New American Security (CNAS) develops bold, innovative, and bipartisan national security and defense policies that promote and protect American interests and values.
 Building on the deep expertise and broad experience of its staff and advisors, CNAS engages policymakers, experts and the public with innovative fact-based research, ideas and analysis to shape and elevate the national security debate.
 As an independent and bipartisan research institution, CNAS leads efforts to help inform and prepare the national security leaders of today and tomorrow.
-CNAS is located in Washington, D.C., and was established in February 2007.
+CNAS is located in Washington, D.C.

 Your complete application must include a cover letter explaining why you are interested in and qualified for this job and a resume or CV.

-All qualified applicants will be considered for employment without regard to race, color, religion, sex, or national origin.
+Candidates are chosen based on merit in an open, competitive process.
+All qualified applicants will be considered for employment without regard to race, color, religion, sex, sexual orientation or national origin.